jasontsemf/OptimiceDashboard/README.md

 - Order: frontend and table on `MongoDB`

-- Using three.js to show 3D interpretation of a mouse model
+- Using three.js to show a 3D interpretation of a mouse model

 ## Reference